 Signs That Your Dog Has Eaten Weed

-Some dogs may just become mildly unsteady or groggy, but that doesn’t mean you should not be concerned.
-Three grammes of THC – the reactive component in the weed – per two pounds of your French Bulldogs weight could be fatal.
+Some dogs may just become mildly unsteady or dizzy, but that doesn’t mean you should not be concerned.
+Three grams of THC – the reactive component in the weed – per two pounds of your French Bulldogs weight could be fatal.

 It’s a lot of cannabis, to be honest, and certainly far beyond what your dog could realistically eat.